 What is the staffing structure for Not So Churchy?

 Mieke, our Founding Pastor works very part time for Not So Churchy.
 Her job is to organize worship and preach monthly, and hold the larger vision and goals of the community.
 The Leadership Team and congregants plan and organize all other spirituality groups, community events and service opportunities.
 They also welcome new congregants and offer care to one another.
-We also have a Community Coordinator Consultant.
+We also have a Community Coordinator, Emily DeTar Birt.

 How is Not So Churchy funded?

-The annual budget for Not So Churchy, including our overhead, is approximately $80,000.
-Community members (parishioners) and those who believe in our ministry give annually.
-We have received significant funding from the Presbyterian Church (U.S.A.), the Synod of the Northeast, and the Presbytery of New York City, but we have reached the end of these granting opportunities.
+The annual budget for Not So Churchy, including our overhead, is approximately $50,000.
+Community members (congregants) and generous individuals who believe in our ministry give annually.
+In the past we have received significant funding from the Presbyterian Church (U.S.A.), the Synod of the Northeast, and the Presbytery of New York City.
 In 2016 we received a grant from the Calvin Institute of Christian Worship.
-We are actively seeking others who would like to help fund our ministry.

 How and when did you begin?

 In 2011 we began trial services for a year.
 At that point we didn’t have a name or a routine--we were just trying to figure out what might work for our community.
 We started worshiping publicly in 2012.

 Not So Churchy began after Mieke had attempted to find a job as a pastor in a traditional parish, and due to her sexual orientation was met with resistance.
 She was the Executive Director of Parity at that point, and with the blessing of Parity’s Board started Not So Churchy.
 The vision for the community was to stop asking the church for permission to include LGBTQ folks in the church in meaningful ways but begin to model a community that we together came to imagine and dream of.
 And so we began, gathering those not interested in a traditional church, and those who had been hurt by the church into this healing and empowering space.

 I am thinking of bringing a group of people to visit Not So Churchy.
 Should I contact you first?